WFU-HPC/deac-docs/source/reference-slurm.rst

 Node Features
 -------------

 Because the DEAC Cluster is heterogeneous, we use node Features to identify differences between node types.
-Features can be referenced using the Slurm_constraints_ **- -constraints=** directive in a batch job submission.
+Features can be referenced using the Slurm_constraints_ directive (**- -constraints=**) in a batch job submission.
 Valid features and constraint options are as follows:

 * login: These nodes are used to submit jobs and are not assigned to any partition to execute jobs.
 * amd : These nodes contain amd cores (64-core)